DiegoArmstrong/diegoarmstrong.com/content/markdown/index.md

 ## Why a Static Site Generator

-I did it this way to prioritize simplicity in website editing, so that I can very quickly create new blog posts and very easily change the aesthetics when I inevitably start using a new colour theme for my text-editor, and decide to make my website look like it (currently Gruvbox lol).
+I did it this way to prioritize simplicity in website editing, so that I can very quickly create new blog posts and very easily change the aesthetics.

 Also I have had an itch to learn Rust for a long time and I figured this would be a fun way to gain some fluency in the language.